Jake-77/Trava/README.md

 # Steps to Setup and Run the program

-First you have to create a virtual enviorment for python Open the terminal and input the following commands.
+## First you have to create a virtual enviorment for python.
+Open the terminal and input the following commands.

-  cd backApp
+  cd backApp\
-  python -m venv venv
+  python -m venv venv\
-  .\venv\Scripts\Activate.ps1
+  .\venv\Scripts\Activate.ps1\
   pip install -r requirements.txt

-Once done you can run the program using two terminals.
+## Once done you can run the program using two terminals.
-On the first one you run the front end by using the command yarn start
+### On the first one you run the front end by using the command
+  yarn start
-On the other terminal you run the backend by using the command yarn start-app
+### On the other terminal you run the backend by using the command
+  yarn start-app